McLean Hospital is dedicated to improving the lives of people and families affected by psychiatric illness. McLean pursues this mission by:

 McLean Hospital, a not-for-profit hospital, is committed to providing quality care to patients in need of psychiatric services.
 This policy is designed to assist patients based upon a demonstrated financial need.

-To that end our facility offers financial assistance in the form of reduced rates to qualified individuals receiving services from financial assistance qualified programs.
-More information on qualified financial assistance programs can be obtained from our business office at 617.855.3316.
+Our facility offers financial assistance in the form of reduced rates to qualified individuals receiving services from financial assistance qualified programs.
+More information on qualified financial assistance programs is available on the Partners HealthCare website.

 Uninsured and Underinsured Patients

-This policy is intended to apply primarily to patients that do not have health insurance from either a public (e.g., Medicaid, Medicare) or a private (e.g., Tufts, Harvard Pilgrim, Blue Cross, etc.) source.
+This policy applies to patients that do not have health insurance from either a public (e.g., Medicaid, Medicare) or a private (e.g., Tufts, Harvard Pilgrim, Blue Cross, etc.) source.
 Included are:

 - Patients with no health insurance.